Home » Activities and events » Things to do » Activities at Rocky Creek Dam

-Other picnic spots can be found on the Catchment Loop Drive, and there are picnic areas with barbecues and facilities at Rummery Park (camping area), Minyon Falls (with views on a clear day to the ocean from the top of the waterfall) and Minyon Grass (with spectacular views of Minyon Falls).
+Other picnic spots can be found on the Catchment Forest Drive and Walks fact sheet, and there are picnic areas with barbecues and facilities at Rummery Park (camping area), Minyon Falls (with views on a clear day to the ocean from the top of the waterfall) and Minyon Grass (with spectacular views of Minyon Falls).

 There are five beautiful walks that you can do from Rocky Creek Dam picnic area.

-Other walks nearby, all accessible from the Catchment Loop Drive, include:
+Other walks nearby, all accessible from the Catchment Forest Drive, include:

-Please note: The Catchment Loop Drive is currently CLOSED.
-This is subject to periodic review according to road conditions.
+Please note: The Catchment Forest Drive is subject to periodic review according to road conditions.
 Contact NSW National Parks and Wildlife Service for more information.

-When open, the Catchment Loop Drive allows you to drive on the roads on the very edge of the drinking water catchment area, from Rocky Creek Dam picnic area through some of the spectacular forests of the Nightcap Range.
-It is a 22km drive from the dam to Minyon Falls.
-The drive is a narrow dirt road suitable for two-wheel drives in dry weather.
+The Catchment Forest Drive allows you to drive on the roads on the very edge of the drinking water catchment area, from Rocky Creek Dam picnic area through some of the spectacular forests of the Nightcap Range.
+It is a 22km drive from the dam to Minyon Falls along a narrow dirt road suitable for two-wheel drives in dry weather.

-For a map and detailed description of the drive, please download Info Sheet 12: Catchment Loop Drive and Walks.
+For a map and detailed description of the drive, download the information sheet, Catchment Forest Drive and Walks.

 Be the eyes and ears for Australia’s climate researchers at Rocky Creek Dam.
 Use the recently developed ClimateWatch Guide on the Platypus Walk at the dam and help shape the country’s response to climate change by monitoring our local environment.
 Find out more on the ClimateWatch website or download the Recording Sheet and Field Guide prior to your walk.